Monthly Wholesale Trade Survey (MWTS)

 The exclusions to the target population are ancillary establishments (producers of services in support of the activity of producing goods and services for the market of more than one establishment within the enterprise, and serves as a cost centre or a discretionary expense centre for which data on all its costs including labour and depreciation can be reported by the business), future establishments, establishments for which economic signals indicate a null or missing revenue, and establishments in the following non-covered NAICS:

 - 419 (agents and brokers)

 The questionnaire collects monthly data on wholesale sales and the number of trading locations by province or territory and inventories of goods owned and intended for resale from a sample of wholesalers.
 For the 2004 redesign, most questionnaires were subject to cosmetic changes only, with the exception of the inclusion of Nunavut.
-The modifications were discussed with stakeholders and the respondents were given an opportunity to comment before the new questionnaire was finalized.
+For reference month July 2016, an electronic questionnaire was introduced as the primary collection method.
+Similar to the 2004 redesign, modifications made to accommodate the new electronic questionnaire format were primarily cosmetic.
+In both instances, respondents were given an opportunity to comment before the new questionnaires were finalized.
 If further changes are needed to any of the questionnaires, proposed changes would go through a review committee and a field test with respondents and data users to ensure its relevancy.

 This is a sample survey with a cross-sectional design.